Condition Report Procedure & Checklist

 - Disabled / Inoperable Vehicles: If your vehicle is inoperable it must be in a safe location with easy access with inflated tires, fully operational brakes, and steering.

-- The vehicle should be clean: To ensure an accurate vehicle inspection report can be completed, please clean your vehicle.
+- The vehicle should be clean: To ensure an accurate vehicle inspection report can be completed, please clean your car before the pickup day for the transport service.
 This will assist you and the driver to speed up the walk around the vehicle at pick up and destination.

-If you have questions please don’t hesitate to contact us!
+If you have questions about our car transport condition report, please don’t hesitate to contact us!